videomediauser/DeMod-GTAV/README.md

 ## Developer
 * Commit Info:
 It will be rare if I allow anyone to merge into the master branch.
 There are a least a 100 things that need to be changed about this program ranging from imports to variable names; however, this was soley made for the simple action of removing mods from GTAV and not made to be a professional piece of software.
+This is a public repo because it was the easiest way to consitently move the program amoung local machines.